 Presentation of a claim against the government must be more than an intention to make a claim; it must be presented physically and actually, and thereby made to the government.
 The defendant can be convicted for only presenting the false claim and it is not necessary that the government pay or otherwise fulfill the fraudulent claim.
 Moreover, the claim doesn’t have to be presented directly to the government, it can be presented to an intermediary authorized to accept the claim on behalf of the government, such as a tax return preparer, as long as the defendant is aware that the claim will we be presented to the government.

-In case the defendant can show that his claim was true and correct, then the charges must be dismissed.
+In case the defendant can show that his claim was true and correct, then the charges can fall into dismissal.